 Based on the CoSTR, the ERC publishes European Resuscitation Guidelines that are the standard for resuscitation practice and training in and beyond Europe.

 A network of National Resuscitation Councils, Course Organisers, Course Directors and Instructors provide resuscitation training for lay rescuers and health professionals.
 The ERC defines the standard for the delivery of high-quality training and certifies providers who successfully complete an ERC course.

 State-of-the-art resuscitation science, combined with practical training: meet the international experts at the yearly ERC congress.

-A network of 33 National Resuscitation Councils (NRCs) represents the ERC at national level.
-Each NRC oversees delivery of guidelines, resuscitation training and quality control in its respective country.
+A network of 33 National Resuscitation Councils (NRCs) represents the ERC at the national level.
+Each NRC oversees the delivery of guidelines, resuscitation training and quality control in its respective country.

 ERC operations are possible by the energy of many